Frequently Asked Questions

 In rare instances, we will use an anti-biotic to save an animal’s life.
 For instance, our bull once got his foot caught in a fence and it got infected.
 This required a single use of anti-biotics.
 However, we do not feed our animals anti-biotics or ionophores, which is a standard practice on most feedlots.

 The majority of commercial beef is produced with hormone patches in each animal's ears.
-This is typically a form of estrogen, and we don't agree with it and will never implant hormones.
+This is typically a form of estrogen, and we don't agree with it and will never implant hormones - or feed any either.
 The hormones make animals fatter faster, and this is why they are used.
 We will never do this to our animals, and never have.

 How long will one of your 1/4 or 1/2 cows last me?